-- Working on a proposal for a MAG project grant to widen 5th West where he is seeking \$5.5 million to widen main street - There is grant funding that was recently received for the widening of main street between 300 West and 100 East - Coordination with D.R.
-Horton (who purchased the Foothill Development previously owned by Salisbury) has been going on and they are asking the city for a change to the development agreement where they could modify setbacks on lots from a 25-foot rear and front to 20 feet to lots of 120 feet or less. - Council Member Broadhead expressed concern that this would affect parking/snow plowing in the area and Community Development Director Bond said that was already a concern stated to D.R.
-Horton - Council Member Montoya stated desires for the planning commission to give their input on this issue - Curtis Leavitt from D.R.
-Horton came up asked to take a look at an exhibit that showed a driveway and dimensions with a double cab truck inside the driveway demonstrating the size of the driveway with the increased home sizes to show the sizable dimensions of a driveway even with the modified setbacks - The city is looking to extend the frontage road of Canyons drive together with D.R.
-Horton using transportation impact fees for reimbursement
+- Main Street Widening Direct Bond indicated that he is working on a proposal for a MAG Project Grant to widen US-6 Main Street to 500 West in the amount of \$5.5 million dollars.
+Grant funding was recently approved to widen Main Street between 100 East and 300 West for roughly \$4M.
+This request would add the additional funding to expand the project to 500 West. - o Foothill Village Setbacks Director Bond has been in communication with D.R.
+Horton (who purchased the Foothill Development previously owned by Salisbury) regarding the setbacks on a portion of their development.
+D.R.
+Horton is asking the city for a change to the development agreement where they could modify setbacks on lots from a 25-foot rear and front to 20 feet for lots of 120 feet or less.
+The modification to the setbacks would allow for the construction of larger, higher quality homes for the community. - Council Member Broadhead expressed concern that this would affect parking/snow plowing in the area and Community Development Director Bond said that was already a concern stated to D.R.
+Horton - Council Member Montoya stated desires for the Planning Commission to give their input on this issue - Curtis Leavitt from D.R.
+Horton came up asked to take a look at an exhibit that showed a driveway and dimensions with a double cab truck inside the driveway demonstrating the size of the driveway with the increased home sizes to show the sizable dimensions of a driveway even with the modified setbacks - O Director Bond explained that the city is in negotiation with D.R.
+Horton to extend the frontage road from the south exit, through their development, and outside of their development through the realignment of Highland Drive at the intersection of Canyon Road.
+Such an undertaking is not a requirement for the construction of Foothill Village.
+However, it would provide mutual benefit for all parties involved as well as provided added connectivity for the entire community.
+Since the project is outside of the scope of the Foothill Village